By Suzanne Basra, Content & Internal Communications Manager at Ogilvy UK

 Ann remembers the moment she realised that she had found her cultural match as the day that she walked into her role at Ogilvy in New York.
 Ann has remained at Ogilvy ever since.

 4. Relish variety, but go deep on a client

 Clients are looking for people who can go deep on a topic.
-So, while it’s important to relish variety in your career, Ann admits some of the best advice she's received is to "go deep on a client".
+So, while it’s important to relish variety in your career, Ann admits some of the best advice she's received is to "go deep on a client and really get to understand their business".
 Making time to build this sort of expertise can reap good rewards.